What pen/paper do you use?

 When is your next book coming out?

 Something New came out May, 2016.
-I have a children's book that I illustrated, Margaret and the Moon, by Dean Robbins, that will be released Summer 2017.
+I have a children's book that I illustrated, Margaret and the Moon, by Dean Robbins, that was released Spring 2017.
 I'm also working on another children's book, You are New, to hopefully be released in 2017.
 Finally, I'm in the process of making three more graphic novels: "Kid Gloves," which is about the process of deciding to have a kid and getting pregnant, "New Kid," which is about high school, and a yet unnamed GN about parenthood!
 These'll be along, hopefully, in the next few years.

 Can you draw me a...?